dg-demers/busyppp/README.md

 Busyppp also creates (if nonexistent) or appends to the wget log file, named by default "wget-log," in the current directory/folder.
 Wget, of course, also writes to wget-log, so busyppp augments the wget log file with its own report of what is happening.
-The user should not change the name and location of this file with a wget option unless all occurrences of the word "wget-log" in the script are also so changed.
+The user should not change the name and location of this file with a wget option unless all occurrences of the file name "wget-log" in the script are also so changed.

 #####  Auxiliary Files Used by Busyppp  #####
 During operation a couple of temporary files are created in the current directory/folder, and written to and read by busyppp.
 These two files are named wgetexitfile and netinfile.

-Busyppp does not respect any preexisting files with these names: Just after starting it deletes them (because they should have been deleted during a previous termination of busyppp).
+Busyppp does not respect any preexisting files with these names: Just after starting it deletes them, if they exist (because they should have been deleted during a previous termination of busyppp).
 While running it usually first creates and then repeatedly overwrites them.
 And, finally, before it stops executing busyppp deletes these two files.

 #####  Terminal Messages  #####